muggy8/improbable/have-and-havenot/FzeXuZCU.md

 What should I do now?

-I wanted to take Phanna home immediately but as the highest ranking member of the Mastery League present, I technically have the responsibility to take charge during emergencies.
+I wanted to take Phanna home immediately but as the highest-ranking member of the Mastery League present, I technically have the responsibility to take charge during emergencies.

-However, Ethan is the Principal of the school and has athority over his school not to mention that he's much more suited for leadership and administration than I am.
+However, Ethan is the Principal of the school and has authority over his school not to mention that he's much more suited for leadership and administration than I am.

-Afterall, other than cleanup and checking on the other students before sending them home, there really isn't anything else to do.
+After all, other than clean up and checking on the other students before sending them home, there really isn't anything else to do.

-I guess the only thing I could do is to keep an eye of the area incase anyone wanted to use the uproar to cause trouble.
+I guess the only thing I could do is to keep an eye on the area in case anyone wanted to use the uproar to cause trouble.

 Following that line of logic, I re-activated 3 instances of Investigation and Observation each.

 That was when I noticed that Emily and Ethan were making their way back to me.

-They were carrying the long range communicator with them too.
+They were carrying the long-range communicator with them too.

-"What's wrong" I asked upon their arrival.
+"What's wrong," I asked upon their arrival.

 "M-Master Mikay, home base would like to speak to you."
-Emily stuttered as she handed me the long range communicator.
+Emily stuttered as she handed me the long-range communicator.

-"This is Master Mikay."
-I called out to the communicator that I received from Emily.
+"This is Master Mikay," I called out to the communicator that I received from Emily.

-"Master Mikay, we will be needing your cooperation in an important mission regarding the recent death of an examenee." said the person on the other side of the communicator.
+"Master Mikay, we will be needing your cooperation in an important mission regarding the recent death of an examinee." said the person on the other side of the communicator.

 What?
 Isn't the only thing that's left to do cleanup and checking on the students?